 As the technology improves, we can expect to see more SaaS applications made widely available, from music and video editing software to graphic design programmes and even high level gaming.

-The huge variety of cloud based services available, and currently in development marks an increasing shift in the way we use technology.
+The huge variety of cloud based services available and currently in development marks an increasing shift in the way we use technology in 2018.
 The key change is the use of improved Internet connectivity to allow service providers to take responsibility for the hardware and software, with the end user’s device acting merely as a client.

 Interestingly, this shift is arguably a return to the early days of computing, in which large mainframe computers running complex software packages would be accessed over a network by client terminals.